Improved Health for Our Community

 Community Health Needs Take Priority

-- Collaborated with the Allegany County Health Department and other community partners on a Community Health Needs Assessment and developed a Local Health Improvement Plan
+- Worked cooperatively with the Allegany County Health Department and other community partners to update the Community Health Needs Assessment and develop a new Local Health Improvement Plan for 2015– 2017

 Outreach Efforts Reach Many

 - Completed the second year of Project Fit at three area schools and implemented a Family Fit Challenge at each school

 - Worked with Make Health Choices Easy partners to facilitate worksite wellness projects

 - Offered a variety of community health and wellness programs, including individual health coaching and educational programs

 - Had 39,644 encounters and 4,431 volunteer hours logged by the Parish Nurse Program, and projects included breast cancer awareness, health fairs, medication safety, Mission of Mercy support, and lunch programs for area youth